 A stock split is a strategical decision taken by the board of directors.
 It can either be a division or merger of shares depending upon its objective.

 Based on the division or merger of the stock, it can be bifurcated into the following two types:

 A forward stock split is the same concept as discussed above (in the definition) and is commonly known as a stock split.
 In simple words, it is nothing but dividing a high price share into multiple low price shares to reduce their price.

-It is a strategy which is mostly adopted by bluechip companies with different objectives.
+It is a strategy which is mostly adopted for blue chip stocks with different objectives.

 Reverse Stock Split

 Unlike forward stock split, in reverse stock split, the shares of the company are reduced in number by merging some shares into a single unit.
 Thus, appreciating their price automatically.